“Jobs that have a lot of free time” sounds like a bit of an oxymoron, doesn’t it?

 Although you’ll have grading and meetings to attend to during after-school hours on some days, for the most part, you’ll only work six to seven hours.

-Teaching positions can get competitive in certain cities, so make sure you’re avoiding the biggest reasons why people don’t get the job.
+Teaching positions can get competitive in certain cities, so make sure you’re avoiding the biggest reasons people don’t get hired.

 Plus, there’s not much that can beat having summers off!

 A corporate recruiter is someone who works for a human resources department, generally tasked with finding candidates to fill open jobs.

 Many work less than the typical 9 to 5, making plenty of free time for them to enjoy activities outside of work, too.